gaotongfei/loot/README.md

 # loot

-loot is a command line tool that helps you work with github without pain, all work can be done in terminal.
+`loot` is a command line tool that helps you work with github in terminal without pain.

-Now `loot` only supports downloading gist in terminal.
+Now `loot` only supports checking and downloading gist.

 **More features are working in process.**